killjoy64/FRC-Strategy-Planner/README.md

 # TODO
 ### Desired upcoming features and house-keeping things
-- [ ] Start packaging the app and get ready for it's first stable release!
+- [X] Start packaging the app and get ready for it's first stable release!
+(1/4/2017 - 4:33am)
 - [X] Optimize everything.
 App is starting to run a little slow.
 (1/4/2017)
 - [X] Add licensing and credits to angular, ionic, font-awesome, etc. (1/4/2017)
 - [X] Literally refactor everything and make more classes.
 I feel disgusting looking at it.
 (1/2/2017)